2/6/2025

 Analyst, Wells Fargo

 Gotcha.
 Thank you.
-And going back to the California WAD losses, I know you provided a two billion dollar gross estimate and you provided some sensitivity but what are you assuming in terms of the industry losses so we could like flex that sensitivity up or down depending on how the losses develop?
+And going back to the California wildlife losses, I know you provided a $2 billion gross estimate and you provided some sensitivity, but what are you assuming in terms of the industry losses so we could like flex that sensitivity up or down depending on how the losses develop?

 speaker

-Yeah look this is Mario.
+Yeah, look, this is Mario.
 The way I'd answer that question is obviously there's a lot of moving parts in our estimate.
 We know our data with a lot of specificity because we have that.
-We've made assumptions around a fair plan assessment just given the you know the magnitude of the losses we've seen and also when you look at the fair plan surplus level as at the end of the third quarter their reinsurance and their co-participation in that we think it's pretty likely that they're going to you know kind of exceed their surplus levels and there will likely be an assessment.
-We've got that in there and we you know our number includes a view of what the industry losses.
-I really don't want to kind of disclose what our view on that is but there's I will say we've made certain assumptions to come up with our number both in terms of ourselves and the fair plan.
-We'll keep looking at those because it's a pretty fluid process and we'll update it as we get more information if we need to update it.
-So here's if you
+We've made assumptions around a fair plan assessment just given the magnitude of the losses we've seen.
+And also, when you look at the fair plan surplus level as of the end of the third quarter, their reinsurance and their co-participation in that, we think it's pretty likely that they're going to kind of exceed their surplus levels and there will likely be an assessment.
+We've got that in there.
+And our number includes a view of what the industry loss is.
+I really don't want to kind of disclose what our view on that is, but I will say we've made certain assumptions to come up with our number, both in terms of ourselves and the fair plan.
+We'll keep looking at those because it's a pretty fluid process, and we'll update it as we get more information if we need to update it.

 speaker